PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 18:22:12
+Last updated: 2024-04-07 18:22:48
-Random Quote: Look at us, riding around in a limo, eating hot dogs...
-It's like we're the president. - Marshall Eriksen
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell